Indian Script Code for Information Interchange

-Indian Script Code for Information Interchange (ISCII) is a coding scheme for representing various writing systems of India.
+Indian Standard Code for Information Interchange (ISCII) is a coding scheme for representing various writing systems of India.
 It encodes the main Indic scripts and a Roman transliteration.
-The supported scripts are: Bengali–Assamese, Devanagari, Gujarati, Gurmukhi, Kannada, Malayalam, Oriya, Tamil, and Telugu.
+The supported scripts are: Bengali–Assamese, Devanagari, Gujarati, Gurmukhi, Kannada, Malayalam, Odia, Tamil, and Telugu.
 ISCII does not encode the writing systems of India that are based on Persian, but its writing system switching codes nonetheless provide for Kashmiri, Sindhi, Urdu, Persian, Pashto and Arabic.
 The Persian-based writing systems were subsequently encoded in the PASCII encoding.